CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-collection.md

-# REST API: editing collection properties
+# REST API: PUT collection

 Method to change the properties of a collection.
 This method can be used by sending an HTTP PUT request to the following URL: